bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 5/5/2024 Column definition to attendance records

+- 5/5/2024 Last records shown on menu

 - 5/5/2024 - pIndex, where did Helen Watson come from?
 Stats are correct.
 Running at Cornwall Park gave here pIndex of 6 in NZ which is the requirement for pIndex table.